Butternut Squash and Hominy Soup

 |Total time||1 hour, 30 minutes|

 This recipe gives sweet and silky butternut squash a little kick from chili powder, and the chewy hominy adds a nice contrast of texture and flavors.
-Hominy (or posole in Spanish) is corn that has been soaked with lye or lime to cause it to soften, swell up, and take on a chewy texture.
+Hominy (or posole in Spanish) is corn that has been soaked with lye or lime which cause it to soften, swell up, and take on a chewy texture.
 You can find hominy in Aisle 2.

-Melt the butter in a soup pot and add diced yellow onion, garlic, and red bell pepper.
+Over medium heat, melt the butter in a soup pot and add diced yellow onion, garlic, and red bell pepper.
 Meanwhile, peel and cube the butternut squash.

 Add butternut squash and chili powder and continue cooking until onion and pepper are softened.
 Add water to cover the squash and vegetables completely and throw in the bay leaf.
 Let simmer, slightly covered, until squash is tender.
 Once the squash is tender, add salt and pepper to taste.

 Blend the soup to a puree using a food processor or blender (this soup may also be left chunky if you prefer).
-Add the hominy, rinsed and drained, and milk or heavy cream and heat gently until warm. garnish with fresh cilantro leaves if desired.
+Add the hominy, rinsed and drained, and milk or heavy cream and heat gently until warm.
+Garnish with fresh cilantro leaves if desired.